cselle366/recipie-min-prediction/README.md

 Our baseline model is a linear regression model that aims to predict a recipie's cooking time based upon two features: n_ingridients and n_steps which are both quanitative.
 Since both features were numerical, we did not perform any encoding for this model, but we standardized the features using StandarScalar inside of an sklearn pipeline so that the model treats the features equally during training.
 We used the evaluation metric Mean Squared Error because it penalizes larger prediciton errors more heavily.
 The MSE value we got of 7619.55 squared minutes shows that our data is off by a large margin, approximately off by 87.3 minutes per recipie.
 This large error is due to the fact that this is a baseline model, only using two simple features, and so there is a lot to improve upon for our final model.

 ### Final Model
+To improve upon our baseline model, we added features that we thought would enhance our model's predictive power.
+We added three new quantitative features from the nutrition column: calories, protein, and sugar.
+These variables were chosen based upon their potential influence on cooking time.
+Recipies with higher calorie count may result in longer cooking times because the food could be more rich or dense.
+Similarly, higher protein suggests cooking a meat or a fish, which could increase cooking time based on the need to cook and marinate the protein.
+Lastly, high sugar content could suggest a dessert or baked good, which might take longer due to the baking time.
+These features were added because they show how the nutritional complexity of a recipie could affect its cooking time.

+We used a RandomForestRegressor, a non-linear moethod that as part of our research, we saw can properly handle complex relationships between features.
+So with the following features: n_ingridients, n_steps, calories, protein, and sugar, we standardized the data with StandardScalar and implemented a pipeline in sklearn.
+There were no qualitative features, so we did not use encoding.